tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-08-24-blogging-agency.md

 Even in today's hyper-media environment almost all acts of creation are 1:1 between author and work.
 Publishing on the internet is inherently an individual act - there are vanishingly few examples (though they do exist in oddball corners of the internet!) of squad publishing.

 We used to use the term *blogosphere* - an organic sounding term.
 But what if we took the idea of ecosystem seriously.
 How might we enable our digital gardens to commingle and run wild?
-How can we build shared community gardens?
+How can we build shared community gardens, with co-authors and shared ownership?